List of national parks of Indonesia

-This is the list of the national parks of Indonesia.
-Of the 54 national parks, 6 are World Heritage Sites, 9 are part of the World Network of Biosphere Reserves and 5 are wetlands of international importance under the Ramsar convention.
+Of the 57 national parks, 6 are World Heritage Sites, 9 are part of the World Network of Biosphere Reserves and 5 are wetlands of international importance under the Ramsar convention.
 A total of 9 parks are largely marine.
-Around 9% of the Indonesia surface are national parks (less than the 25% of Germany or the 33% of France).
+Around 9% of Indonesia's land area is protected (less than the 25% in Germany or the 33% in France), which also includes national parks.

 The first group of five Indonesian national parks were established in 1980.
 This number increased constantly reaching 41 in 2003.
 In a major expansion in 2004, nine more new national parks were created, raising the total number to 50.
 Mount Tambora was added in 2015.
-3 more National Parks in Sumatra, Sulawesi, and Bangka Island were added in 2016.
+3 more National Parks in Sumatra, Sulawesi, and Bangka Island were declared in 2016.
+Mamberamo Foja in Papua is the youngest national park in Indonesia after its new status announced in 2024.